kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 First, We use shared-informers (so that all core k8s controllers see all objects), then we cannot make the memory saving this way.

-Second, there is no "OR" logic in label selectors, however, the built-in Job controller needs to sync jobs in two cases:
+Second, there is no "OR" logic in selectors, however, the built-in Job controller needs to sync jobs in two cases:
-1. old jobs without the label
+1. old jobs without the field
-2. new jobs with the label equal to `job-controller.k8s.io`
+2. new jobs with the field equal to `kubernetes.io/job-controller`

-This means we would need to go via a difficult process of ensuring all jobs have the label, or listen on events from two informers.
-In any case, the use of label-selectors is significantly more complicated than the skip `if` inside the `syncJob`, and does not allow for big memory gain.
+This means we would need to go via a difficult process of ensuring all jobs have the field, or listen on events from two informers.
+In any case, the use of field-selectors is significantly more complicated than the skip `if` inside the `syncJob`, and does not allow for big memory gain.

 ### Alternative ideas to improve debuggability